andrewcargill/superheros/README.md

 - #### IMAGE UPLOAD BUG
     - I spent a lot of time researching this bug.
 It appears that either Cloudinary or the API prefers .jpg files over .png!
 After much testing it appears that .jpg files are stable and I cannot get any crashing while using this files format.
+- #### SITE SECURITY
+    - Although an un-logged in visitor cannot edit, delete or create anything on the site they can currently access pages on the site with using direct URL addresses.
+This is obviously something that will be addressed before the site is released to the wider public.

 ---

 ## Deployment

+Requirements:
+- Cloudinary or similar
+- ElephantSQL or similar
+- Heroku or similar

 This site is deployed via two Heroku apps.
 One for the API and the other for the front end React site.
 Getting the two connected can take some time, but below are some guidelines to get you started.

-Should you require any help please email me: andycargill01@aol.com
+You will need to set up a Cloudinary account, which will store all of the images for the site

+To store the databases will need to create an ElephantSQL account.

+The tips below will help you get started, but this will require some prior knowledge in working with React, Databases and API's.
+I have not covered how to set up a development version of the site and should you require any help setting up this site please do email me and I will be happy to help: andycargill01@aol.com

 ### API
-You will need a Cloudinary account and Heroku account
- - Create a new app in Heroku
+ - Create a new app in Heroku named 'superhero-api'
  - Within 'Config Var':
+    - Add: ALLOWED_HOST (Add the URL address of the superhero-api)
+    - Add: CLIENT_ORIGIN (add the address of the 'front end' Heroku URL)
-    - Add the link to Cloudinary
+    - Add: CLOUDINARY_URL (Add the address to your Cloudinary repository)
-    - Add the address to your Heroku live app
+    - Add: DATABASE_URL (Add the address to your ElephantSQL respository)
+    - Add: DISABLE_COLLECTSTATIC and the value of '1'
+    - Add: SECRET_KEY and set a secret key value

-    - Deploy from the github repository
+    - Deploy [this repository](https://github.com/andrewcargill/api-superheros) to the 'superhero-api' Heroku app.

 ### Front End
 You will need a Heroku account
-- Create a new app in Heroku
+- Create a new app in Heroku called 'hero-chat'
-- Within 'Config Var':
+- Open a copy of this repository and in the file 'src/api/axiosDefaults.js' update the axios.defaults.baseURL to the URL of the deployed API above.
-    - Link to the API
+- Deploy the repository to the created 'hero-chat' Heroku app.
-    - Link to .....

 ----